 Bondi Brass draws its repertoire from the broad range of music available for brass bands, from the renaissance dances of Tilman Susato to the music of modern Australian composers such as George Dreyfus, David Stanhope and Barry McKimm.
 In between there are selections from movies and musical comedies, folk songs, classical and romantic symphonies, pop tunes and of course traditional brass band marches.

-There are currently over thirty members of Bondi Brass of various ages from a variety of professions, and with one of Australia’s largest music libraries we can certainly find the repertoire to suite every occasion.
+There are currently over thirty members of Bondi Brass of various ages from a variety of professions, and with one of Australia’s largest music libraries we can certainly find the repertoire to suit every occasion.

 So whether you require a soloist/bugler, a full brass band or anything in between, Bondi Brass looks forward to catering for your next event.

 Keeping Music Live